edgedb/edgedb/docs/edgeql/select.rst

 .. note::

-    Splats are disabled in function bodies.
+    Splats are not yet supported in function bodies.

 The splat expands all properties defined on the type as well as inherited properties.
 Given the same schema shown above: